dpaquette/BugTracker.NET/Blog 5.6 - Cookie Authentication.md

+#Cookie Authentication
 We have already addressed how to securely hash a password and check username and password on login.
-In this section, we will explore what happens after a successful login.
+In this section, we will explore how to authenticate and authorize requests after the user has successfully logged in.

-Once a user has Authenticated using their username and password, the user is issued a token that contains a session id.
-That token is stored as a cookie that accompanies every request the client makes.
+In many web applications, once a user has authenticated using their username and password, the user is issued a token that can be used to identify the user and validate that they have already been authenticated.
+That token is most often stored as a cookie that accompanies every request the client makes.
 Traditionally, in an ASP.NET Web Forms application, generating and subsequently validating this cookie was the responsibility of the [Forms Authentication module](http://msdn.microsoft.com/en-us/library/system.web.security.formsauthentication).
-In the latest iterations of ASP.NET, this is done using [OWIN Cookie Authentication middleware](http://blogs.msdn.com/b/webdev/archive/2013/07/03/understanding-owin-forms-authentication-in-mvc-5.aspx).
+In the latest versions of ASP.NET, this is done using [OWIN Cookie Authentication middleware](http://blogs.msdn.com/b/webdev/archive/2013/07/03/understanding-owin-forms-authentication-in-mvc-5.aspx).

-Based on our experience with the code-base so far, I was surprised to see that BugTracker.NET had implemented cookie authentication on its own.
-Generally speaking, the implementation is not that bad, but there are definitely some things could be done better.
+Based on our experience with the code-base so far, I was not surprised to see that BugTracker.NET had implemented cookie authentication on its own.
+Generally speaking, the implementation is not that bad, but there are definitely some things that could be done better.
 First of all, the contents of the authentication cookie are stored as plain text.
 A more secure implementation would encrypt all the values into a single string and store those as a single cookie that doesn't make sense to people looking at it.

 [View the current implementation](https://github.com/dpaquette/BugTracker.NET/blob/0846d1401c2b7db4f7810fcbc9ef180f403bbcc7/src/BugTracker.Web/btnet/security.cs)

-Another potential security risk is that the implementation is using a GUID as the random session id.
+Another potential security risk is that the implementation is using a GUID as a random session id.
 As it turns out, GUIDs generators are [not  random and are actually predictable](http://blogs.msdn.com/b/oldnewthing/archive/2012/05/23/10309199.aspx).

 We could try to address these issues with the current implementation, but I really think it would be better to make use of a solid existing implementation.
 I just don't want to deal with this code in my application if I don't have to.